Before: ~前

 I bought traveler’s checks before I went on my trip.

-重言 Note: The phrase 旅行に行く is an example of a tautology (重言), and the correct form of the phrase is 旅行(を)する.
+Phrase Note: 旅行に行く is an example of a tautology (重言), and the correct form of the phrase is 旅行(を)する.
 This is because 旅行 literally means “going on a trip.”
+However, 旅行に行く is so prevalent that it is now accepted.

 I got a passport before going abroad.